bonifield/splunk_on_security_onion/README.md

 # Splunk on Security Onion
+- A work in progress

+### Updates
+- 11 Jan 2020:  added several new Sysmon extractions, added Affected_* fields for Security event logs, minor additions for PowerShell and System logs

 ### Objectives:
 - Manage logs with Splunk, versus the ELK stack built into Security Onion